MT1co/local-imessage-weather-tool/README.md

 # iMessage Weather Tool

 Sends a daily weather forecast to yourself via iMessage from a Mac running in the background.
-Useful for remote trips where you want a weather briefing texted to your phone each morning.
+Useful for remote trips where you want to use Apple satellite service to receive a weather briefing texted to your phone each morning.
+This saves you from having to use a Garmin or other satellite data service to receive the weather.
+Running locally from your mac also allows you to skip using a SMS weather subscription service.

 **Example message:**
 ```